ItsAndrew1/JoinLeaveMessage/README.md

 - Customizable **join** and **leave** messages.
 - Supports **color codes** using `&` (e.g. `&a`, `&c`).
 - Placeholder `{player}` for the player’s name.
-- Change messages easily via config or in-game commands.
+- Change messages easily via config.

 ---